 Over the next 10-15 years I was doing okay with the addiction or at least I thought I was.
 Then came a time where acting out stopped working for me.
 I started to experience a great deal of shame and guilt.
 I probably always felt this shame when acting out or after acting out but I was good at covering up my feelings when I was younger so I would forget about it and carry on with my life.
 There came a point where the pain became greater than the relief.
 The hole inside me started to get bigger and bigger.
 I felt empty, worthless and inadequate.
 It’s as if my manhood was taken away from me every time I would act out.
 I was good at stopping but could not stay stopped.
 The harder I tried, the more the addiction grew.
 It’s as if I was going through a process of ego deflation.
 I was getting the message that I cannot stop, I am hopeless over this addiction and my life and that I have to accept total defeat.
 I felt as if Allah was telling me to rely on Him and not myself to recover.

 Looking back at my past I realised I had too much dependence upon people and basically the creation more than the Creator Himself.
 This was my problem; I was trying to micro manage my life and be in charge.
 I said I believed in Allah and that all of my affairs are in His hands but my actions where showing otherwise.
-In the My Tazkiyah I learned that nothing was in my control and that ALLAH controlled the universe not me.
-Before I used to think the world revolved around me, that I was the centre of the universe.
-I was brought back to my senses and was told that I am just a puppet on His strings, I am on a pedal boat, I do the pedalling but God directs the boat.
+In the My Tazkiyah program I learned that nothing was in my control and that ALLAH is in charge.

 Everything is in Allah’s hands so why do I still go crazy when something goes wrong.
 Why do I struggle every time my will is not fulfilled?
 It is because I have not truly surrendered to Allah and this is why I need a recovery program, a support network that will keep me on the straight path.
 I need people in my life who are struggling with the same addiction as me, have the same problems as me and have the solution to my problems.
 The life I live today is a life with Allah.
-I surrender to Allah throughout my day when I am bothered and this keeps me connected and close to As-salaam (The Ultimate Provider of Peace).
+The program helps me to keep connected and close to As-salaam (The Ultimate Provider of Peace).

 My Tazkiyah Member